VyvoSmartChain/vsc-genesis/README.md

 # vsc-genesis
-genesis file for the VSC node
+Genesis.json file for the VSC node